rackerlabs/technical-blog/_posts/2019-01-18-database-performance-tuning.md

 ### Long running requests

-In Oracle eBusiness Suite databases, this issue mostly crops up where a few concurrent requests keep on running.
+In Oracle eBusiness Suite databases, the issue of long running requests mostly crops up where a few concurrent requests keep on running.
 To resolve this, you need to gather more information about the database session associated with the concurrent requests.
+The following image shows to steps to collect this
-The following image shows to steps to collect this information:
+information:

 ![]({% asset_path 2019-01-18-database-performance-tuning/Picture9.png %})

 ### Oracle Database memory parameters

-After reviewing the AWR reports, a DBA can identify easily the cache that requires fine tuning because the cache hit ratio is lower for that cache than it is for other caches.
-The following image shows a few of the top database parameters, which you must consider for instance-wide memory tuning.
+After reviewing the AWR reports, a DBA can easily identify the cache that requires fine tuning because the cache hit ratio is lower for that cache than it is for other caches.
+The following image shows a few of the top database parameters that you must consider for instance-wide memory tuning.

 ![]({% asset_path 2019-01-18-database-performance-tuning/Picture10.png %})